 In this worksheet, we will practice reading picture graphs, where each picture represents a count of one, to find how many items are in a category and which category has the most or least item.

-The picture graph shows how many toys are in William’s toy box.
+The picture graph shows how many toys are in Jacob’s toy box.

 How many blocks are there?